samueliu/samueliu.github.io/_pages/portfolio.md

 # classes: wide
 ---

 Welcome to my portfolio!
-Here is a summary of some of the projects I've worked on...
+Here are some summaries of a few of the projects I've worked on...

 For more information on my professional and research experiences/interests, go to my "About" page.